 Canon G5 X MII scored 43 for Sports Photography, making it an AVERAGE candidate for this type of photography.

-I see it wasn’t a good choice for my sports photography, so I’ll have to switch to another camera if I want to do sports photography.
+It wasn’t a good choice for my sports photography, so I’ll have to switch to another camera if I want to do it.

 It’s in my blood to photograph people on the street.